ALASdoo/alasdoo_com_v2/content/english/_index.md

 Each project is unique and requires a customized approach.
 We supply [a vast range of services](what-we-do/) to provide the most efficient solution for the unique demands and requirements of our&nbsp;clients.'
   services_item:
     # services item loop
-    - name: 'Frontend and backend staff augmentation'
+    - name: 'Frontend and backend staff&nbsp;augmentation'
       type: 'illustration'
       image: 'images/development.svg'
       alt: "Developer working on laptop, with signs for CSS, HTML, JAVA and JS around him"